Lance Armstrong: Tour de France titles taken away and suspended for life

 The beginning of the end of a myth

-The announcement marks the beginning of the end of the myth of the athlete who recovered from testicular cancer to become the best cyclist of all time.
+The announcement is the beginning of the end of the myth of the athlete who recovered from testicular cancer to become the best cyclist of all time.
 The agency accuses Armstrong of empowering its performance with several substances since the year 1996 and then cover up doping based on disguise and threats.

 This Thursday the cyclist threw in the towel saying that had tired of responding to accusations that he considers false and getting involved in the charitable work of his LiveStrong foundation, whose managers regretted the outcome in a statement and warned that they will continue to raise funds for the investigation.
 “Today I turn this page”, Armstrong said this Thursday, “I will not speak of this matter again no matter what.
 I will focus on the work that I started before I even won a single Tour de France: serve people and families affected by cancer".